Risk Related to Variation in Blood Pressure

 The authors concluded that among patients with stable CHD, higher visit-to-visit variation of both systolic and diastolic BP are strong predictors of increased risk of CV events, independently of mean BP.

 This secondary analysis suggests that variation in BP is associated with increased CV disease risk among those with CHD.
 Understanding the possible mechanisms and whether variation over days to weeks is associated with risk would be important, given the numbers of patients who report large variations in BP readings.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Aortic Surgery, Cardiac Surgery and Arrhythmias, Lipid Metabolism, Interventions and Coronary Artery Disease, Hypertension, Smoking
+Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Lipid Metabolism, Interventions and Coronary Artery Disease, Hypertension, Smoking

 Keywords: Blood Pressure, Cardiovascular Diseases, Coronary Artery Bypass, Coronary Artery Disease, Diabetes Mellitus, Hypertension, Lipoproteins, HDL, Metabolic Syndrome X, Myocardial Infarction, Percutaneous Coronary Intervention, Primary Prevention, Renal Insufficiency, Risk Factors, Smoking, Stroke, Vascular Diseases